Nazikeda Kadın (consort of Abdul Hamid II): Early life

-Nazikeda Kadın was born in 1848 in Abkhazia.
-Born as Mediha Tsanba, she was an Abkhazian princess.
+Born as Mediha Tsanba in 1848 in Abkhazia, Nazikeda Kadın was an Abkhazian princess.
 Her father was the prince Arzakan Bey, chief of the Tsanba family, and her mother was Esma Hanim of the Klıç family.
 She had a brother named Kazım Pasha.

 She had been brought to Istanbul as a young child, where her father entrusted her to the household of the wife of Grand Vizier Mehmed Emin Âli Pasha.
-Here her name according to Ottoman custom was changed to Nazikeda.
+Here, according to Ottoman custom, her name was changed to Nazikeda.
 She then learned the court protocol, and to play the piano.

 In 1858, aged ten, when Cemile Sultan, the daughter of Sultan Abdulmejid I, married Mahmud Celaleddin Pasha, the son of Fethi Ahmed Pasha, the groom's mother took Nazikeda, and presented her to Cemile.
 Pleased by the well-bred manners of Nazikeda, Cemile made her a personal attendant who always accompanied her mistress.
 She was a good pianist and was described as tall, with long straight black hair and dark eyes.